simple-configuration-server/website/example.md

 ### File Contents
 For reference, the contents of each file in the above structure, used in this example, are provided below.
-These contain some example of using the templating system inside configuration files, and how 'secrets' and 'common' configuration variables can be included in endpoints.
+These contain some examples of using the templating system inside configuration files, and how 'secrets' and 'common' configuration variables can be included in endpoints.